Tlanda40/Tip-Growing-Cells/README.md

 # Table of Contents
 ### FreeCAD Macros
-These files are FreeCad macros (and their CAD realizations) used to create the initial geometry.
+These files are FreeCad macros used to create the initial geometry.

 ### General PDEMODEL